 A cornerstone of the Sustainable Solar Education Project has been the production of a series of six guides:

 - Solar Information for Consumers: A Guide for States

 - Publicly Supported Solar Loan Programs: A Guide for States and Municipalities

 - Standards and Regulations for Solar Equipment, Installation, and Licensing & Certification: A Guide for States and Municipalities

-- Solar+Storage for Low- and Moderate-Income Communities: A Guide for State and Municipalities
+- Solar+Storage for Low- and Moderate-Income Communities: A Guide for States and Municipalities

-- Bringing the Benefits of Solar to Low-Income Consumers: A Guide for State and Municipalities
+- Bringing the Benefits of Solar to Low-Income Consumers: A Guide for States and Municipalities

-- Consumer Protections for Community Solar: A Guide for States
+- Consumer Protection for Community Solar: A Guide for States

 The Sustainable Solar Education Project also produced three short informational videos on solar for consumers:

 The Sustainable Solar Education Project is guided by an advisory committee made up of individuals with backgrounds in the fields of solar policy, program design, and implementation, and solar regulation and consumer protection.